frontenddogma/css-optimization-basics/manuscript/overview.md

 There’s nothing wrong, either, with not doing work that is automated.

-(There’s much wrong with not doing needed work that we haven’t yet automated, however.)
+(There’s much wrong with not doing needed work because we haven’t yet automated it, perhaps.)

-Code should be understandable, and for that it’s useful when code is consistent and simple.
+Code should be understandable, and for that it’s useful when it’s consistent and simple.

 Consistent CSS is footed on alphabetical declaration sorting (everything else is much too complicated) and on a robust order for selector sorting.